Community Corner

 is $40.
 A $10 minimum donation per item toward

-shipping costs is necessary.
-Any
+shipping costs is necessary

 additional donations to cover the increasing cost of shipping are greatly